matewka/pgs-hackaton/README.md

 You can work normally on your local files, changes will be updated.

+###
+use `npm run connect:desktop:vagrant` to open run something in console in client-desktop, type exit to exit

 ## Server (Express + mongoose)
 # install dependencies